One very annoying Windows Vista problem

 Microsoft should have just not released Windows Vista rather than making us bear the pain of trying to use a crappy operating system.
 Or at least very annoying.
 Problems I never had in Windows XP now show up all over Vista.

-One of those annoying problems is the fact that security on Windows Vista is so tight that half the time you are allowed to do normal activities!
+One of those annoying problems is the fact that security on Windows Vista is so tight that half the time you are not allowed to do normal activities!
 For example, there are numerous times when I am trying to perform a simple task in Vista like install a program and I end up with the following message:

 You need permission to perform this action.

 Why do I need permission when I already agreed to it when the other annoying UAC dialog popped up and asked me about it!
 Strange thing is that even if you are an Administrator, there are certain tasks or actions that Windows locks down.

 The best part is that you do not get this error on any kind of consistent basis, it can pop up when you are trying to delete a folder, trying to copy some files, trying to install a program, etc, etc. It all comes down to not having the right security permissions.

 Note that UAC (User Account Control) does not usually affect this problem, so don’t go out and automatically disable UAC.
 If you disable UAC, you can’t do things like share printers, etc., so it’s best to live with it.

 There are some things you can do, however, to help out with the “You do not have permission to perform this action” problem though.
 If it’s a particular file or folder you are trying to delete, you can simply give yourself full control permissions over the file.

 But before we go into that, try one other method that might be a bit faster.
 Go to Start, Programs, Accessories, and right-click on the command prompt and choose Run as Administrator.

 Now at the command prompt, type the following command: